 Phonics and Reading

 At Fordham All Saints CE we want our children to have a love of reading and all classes share class texts.
 We have a ‘FAB’ sets of books for each classroom.
 These are key texts which are read and shared in each year group and children gain a special school bookmark on completion of the texts over the year.
 We currently use the AnimaPhonics Validated Scheme throughout Early Years and Key Stage one for teaching Phonics.
 Reading happens across the school and takes many forms, from children reading independently and then discussing texts to answering written comprehension questions about the books they are reading.
-Paired reading also happens to share reading between different year groups across the entire school.
-Children enjoy sharing books with other children from a different class and listen to and read to each other.
-We have a great reading culture, EVERYONE in school reads for pleasure!
+We promote a great reading culture, where EVERYONE in school can enjoy reading for pleasure!